Vanakkam Da Mappilei: Release

-Reception
+Critical reception

 Ashutosh Mohan of Film Companion wrote, "Imagine all the good fun Rajesh can whip up, if only he was not so obsessed with soup boys and rich girls.
 But if you find it amusing that the hero and his friend are called Aravind and Swami, then Vannakkamda Mappilei is your fix."
 Bhuvanesh Chandar of Cinema Express wrote, "With too many issues and no takeaways, Vanakkam Da Mappilei has nothing worth rooting for".
+Ananda Vikatan rated the film 38 out of 100.